Nemocas/AbstractAlgebra.jl/docs/src/submodule.md

 (2//1, -1//1)

 julia> N, f = sub(V, [m, n])
-(Subspace over Rationals with 2 generators and no relations , Module homomorphism with
+(Subspace over Rationals with 2 generators and no relations, Module homomorphism with
 Domain: Subspace over Rationals with 2 generators and no relations
 Codomain: Vector space of dimension 2 over Rationals)

 ```